mrshll1001/ocds-sample-frameworks-data/README.md

 + [011_mini-competition_tender.json](/single_publisher/011_mini-competition_tender.json)

-Another form of calling off from a Framework Agreement is the *Mini Competition*.
-In this form of purchas from the framework, a separate tendering process is run with participants limited to those already accepted as suppliers.
+Another form of calling off from a framework agreement is the *Mini Competition*.
+In this form of purchase from the framework, a separate tendering process is run with participants limited to those already accepted as suppliers.

 Representing a Mini-Competition in OCDS is straightforward.
 Broadly:
 + A *new contracting process* with a *new OCID* is created to represent the Mini Competition
-+ In the new process the `relatedProcesses` array contains an entry referencing the OCID of the existing Framework Agreement
++ In the new process the `relatedProcesses` array contains an entry referencing the OCID of the existing framework agreement
 + In the `tender` block of the new process, the `procurementMethod` is set to `limited` or `selective` to represent the fact that this was not an open tender.

 > Note: This is a new contracting process where the buyer is known and the suppliers will be determined by the award block.
 Therefore the schema changes made by [Multiple Buyers - Contract Level Extension](https://extensions.open-contracting.org/en/extensions/contract_buyer/master/) and [Contract Suppliers Extension](https://extensions.open-contracting.org/en/extensions/contract_suppliers/master/) that apply to the Contract block may not be necessary for Mini-Competitions.

-Following the previous sample of the Glasgow City Framework Agreement; after making their Direct Call-Offs Glasgow City hold a Mini-Competition between suppliers on the framework.
-A new contracting process is created with an entry in `relatedProcesses` referencing the original Framework Agreement:
+Following the previous sample of the Glasgow City framework agreement; after making their Direct Call-Offs Glasgow City hold a Mini-Competition between suppliers on the framework.
+A new contracting process is created with an entry in `relatedProcesses` referencing the original framework agreement:

 > **Release Metadata**
 > A release for a new contracting process is begun with the following details.